 Beta — COLAClear is currently in beta.
 All reviews are free during the beta period.
-Results should be independently verified before submitting to TTB.

 “It was very easy and gave results quickly.
 A great tool, especially when you’re creating a brand new label or making major adjustments